inshell-art/glyph-registry/README.md

 - **Universal reader** – browsers and wallets natively handle `data:image/svg+xml`.
 - **String‑friendly** – smart contracts build or tweak the markup with simple concatenation.

-**Where Hooks come in**: a Hook is a tiny contract that returns either raw SVG **literal** data **or auxiliary values** that other hooks can consume.
-External contracts—or the Glyph Hub—call these Hooks, stitch the strings, and instantly deliver a complete FoC image.
+**Where glyphs come in**: a glyph contract is a tiny program that returns either raw SVG **literal** data **or auxiliary values** that other glyphs can consume.
+External contracts—or the Glyph Hub—call these glyphs, stitch the strings, and instantly deliver a complete FoC image.
 No off‑chain renderer, no hidden asset store: **the blockchain itself hosts, composes, and serves the art.**

 ### 1.6 · How GLYPH Super‑charges FoC

 GLYPH turns FoC SVGs into **modular Legos**.
-Each Hook is a sealed SVG fragment **or utility module**; any contract can assemble them at view‑time, letting NFTs evolve, reflect on‑chain data, or adopt fresh renderers without altering the originals. **GLYPH makes FoC art not just permanent but living and composable.**
+Each glyph is a sealed SVG fragment **or utility module**; any contract can assemble them at view‑time, letting NFTs evolve, reflect on‑chain data, or adopt fresh renderers without altering the originals. **GLYPH makes FoC art not just permanent but living and composable.**

+### 1.7 · Seeding the Field

+GLYPH is not a platform or marketplace.
+It is a small shared field that Inshell is helping to seed.

+The first glyphs live here to serve Inshell’s own works—PATH and the serial triptych THOUGHT · WILL · AWA—but nothing in the registry is “Inshell‑only”.
+Any artist or dev can plant a new glyph beside them and let others call it.

 ---